 Students who win competition prizes should know that the U.S. government considers such awards to be taxable income.
 A prize will not reduce a student’s Peabody-funded scholarship unless the prize is a full-tuition scholarship.
 However, if a prize alters a student’s demonstrated financial need, then federally funded need-based aid may be affected.

-First prize: $1,500, a performance with the Peabody Symphony Orchestra, a recital on the Homewood campus, and additional recitals scheduled by the Yale Gordon Trust.
+First prize: $1,500, a performance with the Peabody Symphony Orchestra, and a recital presented by the Shriver Hall Concert Series.
 Second prize: $750; third prize: $500.
 This competition rotates annually in the areas of strings, piano, and orchestral instruments.
 Any Peabody student enrolled in a degree, certificate, or diploma program during the academic year is eligible.

 First prize: $1,000 and a major public recital.
 Second prize: $500.
 Any undergraduate violin major enrolled in a degree or certificate program for the current academic year is eligible to enter this competition upon the major teacher’s recommendation.